SalahAlawneh/reading-notes/README.md

+# Code 201 Reading Notes

-# This page is to make a taple of cotent of what we will do in readings of 201:
+### This page is to make a taple of cotent of what we will do in readings of 201:

 nubmber of reading | the content
 ------------ | -------------